-Irell & Manella established the Irell & Manella Foundation through which the firm donates to a variety of causes and endows a number of educational institutions, including:
+Irell & Manella established the Irell & Manella Foundation through which the firm donates to a variety of causes and endows a number of educational institutions.

-In addition to the foundation, the firm's Outreach Committee organizes a number of giving and fundraising events throughout the year, including bake sales, raffles, food and school supplies drives, and participation in the American Cancer Society's daffodil days.
+In addition to the foundation, the firm's Outreach Committee organizes a number of giving and fundraising events throughout the year, including bake sales, raffles, food and school supplies drives.

 Irell staff members and attorneys also volunteer with a number of local charity organizations, including Food from the Bar, Adopt-A-Family and Habitat for Humanity.

 Attorneys in the firm have for many years held senior leadership positions in many local and regional non-profit, public-interest and legal organizations, as well as educational, cultural and art institutions, including:

 Alliance for Children’s Rights: protects the rights of impoverished and abused children and youth through free legal services and advocacy.
 Steve Marenberg currently serves as a member of the executive committee of the board of directors.

 Coro Southern California: prepares individuals from diverse backgrounds to be leaders through hands-on, collaborative learning in public, private, and nonprofit settings.
 Bruce Wessel currently serves on the board.

 Friends of the Saban Free Clinic: serves as a medical home for the underserved and those who are most vulnerable by providing comprehensive, dependable and affordable quality health care in a caring environment.
 Steve Marenberg currently serves on the board of directors.

 Los Angeles Philharmonic Association: performs, presents, and promotes music in its varied forms at the highest level of excellence to a diverse and large audience.
 David Gindler currently serves on the board of directors.